|

 Tiago holds a bachelor’s of applied science degree from the University of Toronto and is a licensed professional engineer.

-John Georgakopolous, Partner
+John Georgakopoulos, Partner

 Willms & Shier Environmental Lawyers LLP